Talha-Ahmed-1/Calculator/README.md

 # Calculator
-Simple calculator for practice of Tkinter in Python.
+Simple calculator for practice of Tkinter in Python with interactive GUI.